wp-plugins/facebook-pagelike-widget/readme.txt

 Tested up to: 4.1.1
 Stable tag: trunk

-This widget adds a Simple Facebook page Like Widget into your WordPress website sidebar.Also enabled short code for POST and PAGES.
+This widget adds a Simple Facebook page Like Widget into your WordPress website sidebar.
+Also enabled short code for POST and PAGES.

 == Description ==